Anatomy of a Hiking Boot

 Approach Shoes are best for

 - Climbing approaches.

 - Easy to moderate climbing.

 - Peak bagging on 4th and 5th class terrain.

 Because you’re going to be spending so much time in a hiking shoe or boot, fit is paramount.
-Here are some things to look for in a pair of hiking boots.
+Here’s a guide on what to look for in a pair of hiking boots.

 - Your feet tend to swell over the course of a day, try your shoes or boots on towards the end of the day or after some activity.

 - If you wear orthotics, bring them along.
 They impact the fit of a boot.

 - When you put them on, you should feel plenty of space in the toe box.